-Letters of recommendation help graduate programs form a more complete picture of the applicant.
-An applicant should seek letters from a set of people who know them well enough to provide specific positive examples of the skills and experiences that demonstrate the applicant's preparedness and suitability for graduate study.
-Letters that cannot give such details are unlikely to help an applicant gain admission to graduate school.
+Letters of recommendation help graduate programs form a more complete picture of you as an applicant.
+The most effective letters provide specific positive examples of the skills and experiences that demonstrate your readiness for graduate-level work.

 When appropriate, I will write letters of recommendation for students who worked with me as honors students, research assistants, UGIAs, or other meaningful individual involvement.
-These letters will reflect the nature of the work that we've done together, the student's contributions, and their preparation for the graduate program they're applying to.
+These letters will reflect the nature of the work that we've done together, your contributions, and your preparation for your target graduate program.

 In the body of the email: